Clarion-Limestone Withstands Keystone Comeback to Survive, 59-53

 For Clarion-Limestone, after seeing a 12-point third-quarter lead evaporate, the Lions had to hold off Keystone in the final quarter to capture a 59-53 victory over the Panthers on Tuesday evening.

-(Above, Jordan Hesdon scored nine points, but also had five rebounds, four steals, and five assists for Clarion-Limestone is a win over Keystone.)
+(Pictured above: Jordan Hesdon scored nine points, but also had five rebounds, four steals, and five assists for Clarion-Limestone’s win over Keystone.)

 C-L (2-3) led 33-21 less than two minutes into the third before Keystone finished the quarter on a 14-3 run to close to within 36-35 after three.